manskronkvist/vscode-notes/README.md

 In VS Code, press `CMD+SHIFT+X` and search for `Prettier - Code formatter` to find it.

 **3. Enable prettier-eslint in VS Code**
 Open the user settings by pressing `CMD+SHIFT+P` and search for settings.
-In the settings, search for the setting ´Prettier: Eslint Integration´.
+In the settings, search for the setting `Prettier: Eslint Integration`.
 Click the checkbox to enable the setting.

 **4. Restart VS Code**